 If the US dollar would have strengthened against the pound, sending GBB/USD lower and you decided to close your CFD trade at the closing price of 1.3050, you would have lost $50.

 Remember, all forms of trading involve risk.
-And dealing with derivatives like CFD contracts and margin trading can be even trickier for newbie traders due to the high risk of high leverage trading.
+And dealing with derivatives like CFD contracts and margin trading can be even trickier for newbie traders due to the high risk of high-leverage trading.
 But if you are planning to open a CFD trading account and trade CFDs, the smart thing to do is to take your time and develop an investment strategy that works for you.
 You’re on your way to expanding your trading basket and your trading skillset.
 Don’t rush things and make sure you complete our trading academy before you start placing any CFD trades.

 Certainly, there’s a debate that revolves around the concept of CFDs.
-Unlike investing in the stock and futures markets, CFDs have no value rather than allowing users to speculate on prices of the underlying assets.
-Nonetheless, for the average Joe trader, CFD trading is much easier and flexible than trading stocks and commodities outright.
-In fact, it is the ideal way for traders to get access to nearly all financial markets and the most financial assets in global markets through a CFD trading account.
+Unlike investing in the stock and futures markets, CFDs have no value rather than allowing users to speculate on the prices of the underlying assets.
+Nonetheless, for the average Joe trader, CFD trading is much easier and more flexible than trading stocks and commodities outright.
+In fact, it is the ideal way for traders to get access to nearly all financial markets and most financial assets in global markets through a CFD trading account.

 In comparison to other forms of trading, some of the benefits of CFD trading include low initial deposit, high leverage ratio, low trading costs, and the ability to take long and short positions without having to meet strict margin requirements.
 So, if you are planning to trade FX currency pairs and get access to other financial instruments and top trading platforms, CFD trading might be the best solution for you.